PCE Price Index

 FAQs

 The PCE Price Index is released monthly by the Bureau of Economic Analysis (BEA) as part of the "Personal Income and Outlays" report.
-It typically comes out in the last week of the month, covering data from the previous month (e.g., January data is released in late February).
+It typically comes out in the last week of the month, covering data from the previous month.
+For example, the data for January is usually released in late February or very early March.

-The Federal Reserve officially targets a **2% annual increase** in the PCE Price Index over the long run.
-It believes this level of inflation is consistent with a healthy economy and price stability.
+The Federal Reserve officially targets a 2% annual increase in the PCE Price Index.
+They believe this level of inflation is high enough to avoid the dangers of deflation but low enough to maintain price stability and allow for sustainable economic growth and a healthy labor market.

 The Bottom Line